 Maybe you are busy, maybe you prefer the control, or maybe you just don’t like paying for the dry cleaner.
 No matter your reason, listed below are ways to avoid the dry cleaner, lengthen the life of your clothes, and avoid washing mishaps.

 The video above is a great example of how to wash a sweater, but I recommend slightly cooler than warm water to prevent shrinkage.
 In the video, she uses a gentle shampoo and a gentle conditioner.
 For sweaters that are not wool, do not use shampoo.
-Instead, I recommend Mrs. Meyer’s All Purpose Cleaner or Seventh Generation laundry detergent.
+Instead, I recommend Seven Generation laundry detergent.
 They are gentle, yet effective for smells and stains.
 If a stain occurs, do not scrub, simply put your chosen soap directly onto the stain and rub lightly with the tips of your fingers or thumbs before doing the usual hand washing moves of squeezing and soaking.

 Items that should not be submerged in water (aka dry clean items that should not be hand washed) are coats, jackets, blazers, delicate slacks and highly embellished pieces like a sequined dress or a sweater with pompoms on it.
 I also find items with elaborate colors ro designs fair best at the dry cleaner.

 Cleaning a garment shortens it’s life.
 It is best to prevent washing with these tips…

 - Take a clean spray bottle of any size and fill it with half rubbing alcohol and half water.
 Spritz the inside of a garment where it gets its wear like the armpits of a dress or cardigan, and the seat of a skirt or pant.
 This kills bacteria causing smells.
 (Do not over spray.
 The garment should not be wet afterward.
 1-2 spritz is enough.